y-arjun-y/arjunyadav/pages-md/projects.md

 - <time>May 01, 2022</time> Finished [Pizza Thief](https://brilliant.org/daily-problems/pizza-thief/) (got it correct) and continued with Parallelism.

-- <time>Apr 29, 2022</time> Finished [Is It Balanced?](https://brilliant.org/daily-problems/balance-mobile-10/) (got it correct) and got started with [Parallelism](https://brilliant.org/courses/computer-science-essentials/computational-problem-solving-2/parallelism/) (not to self: "embarrassingly parallel" is a real term!)
+- <time>Apr 29, 2022</time> Finished [Is It Balanced?](https://brilliant.org/daily-problems/balance-mobile-10/) (got it correct) and got started with [Parallelism](https://brilliant.org/courses/computer-science-essentials/computational-problem-solving-2/parallelism/) (note to self: "embarrassingly parallel" is a real term!)

 - <time>Apr 28, 2022</time> Finished with Repetition.